virtualstores/tt2/guide_android/mapsdk/usecase-single-item-way-finding.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: default
-description: This use case shows the TT2 integration flow for a Scan & Go moblie app.
+description: Use case Single Item WayFinding
 ---

 # Use case Single Item WayFinding